-Billing: All kWhs billed for the Heat Plus rate will be billed from the October billing through the May billing.
+Billing: All kWhs billed for the Heat Plus rate will be billed from October through May billing months.

 The bill is the amount computed when applying the energy adjustment clause and the above rate to the number of kWhs consumed.
 Bills are rendered on or about the 3rd day of each month and are due on or before the 25th of each month.
 Payments received in the office after the 25th of the month will be considered late.